 As an author and teacher, I sometimes come across a book I want to recommend to family, friends, students, and whoever might end up on my web page.
 My thought is to update this page occasionally with a new book or author that has impressed me as worth the candle.
-Lately, I have come upon four that I want to pass along:
+Lately, I have come upon five that I want to pass along:

 Recently, I reviewed Christopher A. Shaw, Neural Dynamics of Neurological Disease, 2017 published by Wiley.
 This book is a potential game-changer for the neurological sciences.
 Shaw shows why the “atomization” of neurological disorders/diseases is an uncompletable agenda.
 “Because of the complexity and interconnectedness of the CNS, damage at any level must necessarily cascade to other levels (e.g., cell to circuit, circuit to a particular region, etc.).
 So-called ‘cascading failures’ will, at some point, trigger a total system collapse” (p. xix).
 After that point, “no effective therapy will be possible.
 For this reason, therapies designed to target late stages of disease, namely most at the ‘clinical’ diagnosis stage, will inevitably fail and may simply exacerbate rather than relieve underlying pathological processes” (p.
 231).
 He explains that instead of “atomizing”, it is necessary to examine neurological diseases from autism to Alzheimer’s “across their respective spectrums of presentation.
 In this view, the goal will be to come up with a means of addressing multiple risk and causality factors, numerous interactions between genes and toxins, and multiple ‘other’ biochemical and physiological variations across the human population . . . .
 [I]n place of atomizing neurological diseases and thereby treating them as simple entities in health and illness, treatments will have to acknowledge their overall complexity and thus deal with the reality that complex systems are prone to complex dysfunctional states” (p.
 65).
 He notes that “while controversy still remains about the efficacy of various prophylactic approaches in medicine, few would dispute the key notion that it is better to prevent any of these diseases than to try to deal with the consequences after they have arisen.
 Such is not, of course, what is done in clinical attempts to treat neurological diseases.
 And, . . . , it is virtually impossible to prevent something when one does not know what causes it” (p.
 231).
 In spite of all the complexities pointed to by Shaw, he observes that it should nonetheless be possible to “diminish the current trend toward increased prevalence” of neurological disorders such as autism, parkinsonism, and Alzheimer’s.
 He argues that given access to necessary scientific understanding people “could choose, for example, to limit the bioavailability of chemicals such as aluminum compounds salts and various toxic agricultural chemicals, not to mention a host of other likely neurotoxic culprits” (p.
 287).
 In the end, he supposes the volitional choices that might be made now may soon become the least desirable forced outcome.